Synthesis of Infinite State Systems: Unbounded degree games

 \item $G$ has \textbf{bounded out degree} and a \textbf{definable local linear order}, \end{itemize}then $H$ has $G$\textbf{-definable uniform memoryless winning strategies}.

 Moreover, if selection for $G$ is solvable, then the winning strategies are computable.

 \end{cor} \begin{proof} This is a corollary of Theorem \ref{RegExpToRepr} together with either Theorem \ref{copyingDefStrategy} or Corollary \ref{copyingDefStrategyBdd}. \end{proof} \begin{rem}[Prefix-recognizable graphs] In \cite{CachatWaluk}, Cachat considered prefix-recognizable graphs and games.
-It is easy to see that these graphs are definable by regular expressions in an expansion of the full binary tree $\mathcal{T}_2$ by MSO-definable unary predicates.
+It is easy to see that these graphs are definable by regular expressions in an expansion of the full binary tree $\mathcal{T}_2$ by MSO-definable unary predicates (see also \cite{Caucal03} in which it is shown that prefix-recognizable graphs are exactly the graphs obtained by applying inverse rational mappings to the full binary tree).
 By Corollary \ref{MainCorRegExp}, and since $\mathcal{T}_2$ has the selection property, prefix recognizable games have uniform memoryless winning strategies MSO-definable in $\mathcal{T}_2$.
 This implies the main result of \cite{CachatWaluk}.

 \end{rem}